Child, Father Drown in Pool at Maryland Party; 3 Others Hurt

-A 7-year-old girl and her father drowned and three other people are hurt after the child fell into a pool at a party in Maryland on Saturday and others tried to help.
+A 7-year-old girl and her father drowned and three other people are hurt after the child struggled in a pool at a party in Maryland on Saturday and others tried to help.

-The child and her father died after an accident at a home in the 1200 block of Jefferson Lane in Waldorf, the Charles County Sheriff’s Office said.
-Their names were not immediately released.
+The child and her father, Haffis Olanrewaju Agboola, died after an accident at a home in the 1200 block of Jefferson Lane in Waldorf, the Charles County Sheriff’s Office said.

-A 17-year-old boy who tried to save them both was flown to a hospital with injuries.
-Two fire and EMS responders also were hurt.
+Agboola was 44 and lived in Hyattsville, officials said.
+The girl's name was not immediately released.

 Local

+A 17-year-old boy who tried to save them both was flown to a hospital in critical condition.
+Two firefighters also were hurt.

-The child and her father were guests at a birthday party at a home with an “uncovered in-ground pool” when the child “fell into the pool and began struggling” before 6 p.m.
-Saturday, the sheriff’s office said in a statement.
+The child and her father were guests at a birthday party at a home with an uncovered pool when the child jumped into the pool before 6 p.m.
+Saturday, the sheriff's office said.

-The girl’s father jumped into the pool to try to save her but could not.
+"According to family, she did not know how to swim.
+Her father quickly jumped in to rescue her, but he was unable to swim," the sheriff's office said.

 The 17-year-old boy then jumped into the pool to try to rescue them both.

-Fire and EMS responders arrived and jumped into the pool to rescue all three victims.
-Police arrived, and first responders then performed CPR on all three people.
+Fire and EMS responders arrived and jumped into the pool to rescue all three victims, who were at the bottom of the pool.
+Police arrived, and first responders performed CPR.

+"I seen them trying to take off their gear and jump in the water," Alisha Pinckney, a neighbor, said Sunday.
+"Oh my goodness, it was just sad."

 The child, her father, and two fire and EMS responders were rushed to a local hospital, where the child and her father were pronounced dead.
 The 17-year-old boy was flown to a children's hospital.